jandot/aerts-exercises-leipzig/Visualization/exercises/processing_exercise.md

 ![medium_distances](images/flights_mediumdistances.png)

 Playing with this visualization, there are some signals that pop up.
 Moving left and right at about 70-90 pixels from the left, we see a "snake" moving along the north-east coast of Brazil (see Figure below, also indicating position of mouse).
 This indicates that most of these flights probably go to the same major city in that country.
 Other dynamic patterns appear in Europe as well.
+In Figure 10, some dots appear to be darker than others.
+Why do you think this is?

 ![snake_brazil](images/snake_brazil.png)

 **Buttons and sliders**
 Of course many tools have buttons and sliders.
 Let's implement those in Processing.
 Instead of using the mouse position as a filter as before, why don't we make a slider to do the same?
-Unfortunately, this is a bit more complex that it should be...
+Unfortunately, this is a bit more complex than it should be...
 So let's first start with a **button**.
 To create a button, what we basically do is draw a rectangle, and check if the mouse position is within the area of that rectangle when we press the mouse button.

 *Script 10*
 ```java